 Thromboelastography can also be used if readily available to guide transfusion of clotting products.

-- Two large bore peripheral intravenous cannulae
+- Two large bore peripheral intravenous cannulae (if access is difficult consider US guided or IO access)

 - Bloods (see investigations)

-- Urinary catheter and measure urine output
+- Urinary catheter to measure urine output

 Variceal bleeds are uncommon, even in patients with a known alcohol related liver disease.
 Mortality is high and up to 30% of patients with known varices are likely to re-bleed [VREEBURG].